 It’s a well known fact that people who are working out to build extra muscle, need extra protein.
 But it’s not as widely known that protein is also essential for anyone attempting to lose weight.

 New scientific studies are consistently proving that protein can offer serious help when you’re trying to shed your unwanted pounds.
 In fact weight loss is actually hindered without sufficient protein in the diet.
-Let’s take a closer look at the role of protein in the body and why you should be ensuring adequate quality protein intake, irrespective of your goals.
+Let’s take a closer look at the importance of protein for weight loss & muscle gain and why you should be ensuring adequate quality protein intake, irrespective of your goals.

-The protein you consume in your diet is made up of 3 different types of amino acids.
+The protein you consume in your diet has 3 different types of amino acids.

 Your body can make these from the essential amino acids you consume.These include Asparagine, Alanine, Arginine, Aspartic acid, Cysteine, Glutamic acid, Glutamine, Praline, Glycine, Tyrosine, and Serine.

 Not usually essential, other than in times of illness or stress.These include include Arginine, Cysteine, Glutamine, Glycine, Proline, Serine, And Tyrosine.

 The typical food sources of protein include animal products such as meats, fish, milk and eggs.
 Plant sources include whole nuts, seeds, grains, pulses, legumes and soy.

 Remember that protein is needed for all growth and repair in the body.

 It’s an essential component of all muscles, tissues and organs, along with being vital for many processes in the body like the production of antibodies, digestion, metabolism and transporting both oxygen and nutrients in the blood.

 Protein also helps to make sure your hair is healthy and shiny, your skin looks great and your nails and bones are strong.